hackersanddesigners/smart-spectral-sensing/README.md

 - *blink*: turn the on-board LED on/off with the button
 - *touchpad_led*: turn on LED with feedback in serial -*animation*: displays text and a bouncing ball
+- *invertcolors*: displays text in 4 colors, invert with button
+- *fonts*: cycles through installed fonts in 6 sizes (plus a custom one)
+- *simple_clock*: shows clock and date without extra fuss
+- *ellipses*: draws random ellipses in random colors
+- *sprite*: working with objects you can repeat relative to a point

 **More advanced examples**